10 Paid Summer Research Programs for High School Students

 Application Deadline: While the dates for the next cohort have not been announced, expect the deadline to be 2 months before the internship.

-Program Dates: 6 weeks during the summer months
+Program Dates: 6 weeks during the summer

-Eligibility: Rising seniors in the Greater Syracuse area in good academic standing are eligible to apply!
+Eligibility: Rising seniors in the Greater Syracuse area in good academic standing

 Syracuse University presents a non-residential summer internship spanning six weeks, tailored for rising seniors within the greater Syracuse area.
 This internship is designed to immerse participants in advanced engineering and computer science research, aiming to ignite and deepen their passion for STEM careers.

 Throughout the program, interns engage in university-level research projects under the guidance of Syracuse University’s esteemed research faculty, as well as graduate and undergraduate students.
-The end of the program is marked by interns presenting their research findings at a symposium alongside other high school and undergraduate research interns
+The end of the program is marked by interns presenting their research findings at a symposium alongside other high school and undergraduate research interns.

 One other option — the Lumiere Research Scholar Program